locize/locize-cli/README.md

 ## Migration of existing i18next files
 We suggest to use the sync command instead of the migrate command.
-The migrate command is older and only works with json files.
+The migrate command should be used only once and only works with json files.

 ### Step 1: Go near to your translation files